MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### <a name="coreferential_deletion_unique"></a>A.B.C.
 Deleting a non-unique argument <a href="#table_of_contents">^</a>

-In unmarked constructions, when two coordinated clauses share a common NP, it can only be deleted in the second clause when it is a P argument in both clauses.
-In other words, clausal coordination in unmarked constructions is syntactically ergative.
+There are times when no combination of agreement marking, context, or verbal semantics serves to unambiguously indicate what argument may carry over between two clauses.
+When this ambiguity occurs, it is usually topicalization that determines which can be deleted in the second clause.
+In sentences without a topicalized argument, when two coordinated clauses share a common NP, it can only be deleted in the second clause when it is a P in both clauses.
+In other words, clausal coordination in these constructions is syntactically ergative.

     (A.#) ????????? ??? ??? ??? ??? ??? ???????
           ?????????           ???    ??? ???    ???   ??? ???????